kikihatzistavrou/developing_data_products_project/README.md

 * Move the slider in order to define your weight.
 * Move the slider in order to define your height.
 * In the main panel you can see:
-    a) the weight you entered
+    1. the weight you entered
-    b) the height ypu entered
+    2. the height ypu entered
-    c) your bmi
+    3. your bmi
-    d) the meaning of your bmi and some advice about you own health.
+    4. the meaning of your bmi and some advice about you own health.